Access to our Members only page

 Keep In Touch

-Part of your membership fee is paid directly to England Athletics, which is the governing body for athletics in England.
-You will be automatically registered as a new athlete.
+Part of your membership fee is paid directly to England Athletics, (EA), which is the governing body for athletics in England.

 After you complete your membership form and pay your fee, the Membership Secretary will register your details with England Athletics and create a unique registration number (URN) that will be emailed to you.